prof-rossetti/gwu-badm-2301-201509/README.md

  before the end of the last day of the semester (midnight concluding 12/9).

 Each assignment carries a suggested delivery date to help students manage their time.
- In some cases, assignment delivery dates are not flexible.
+ In some cases, assignment delivery dates are not flexible (e.g. in-class lab assignments).

-Assignments submitted by the delivery date will receive instructor feedback within a reasonable amount of time (roughly one or two weeks following the delivery date).
+Assignments submitted by the delivery date will be evaluated/graded by an instructor within a reasonable amount of time (roughly one or two weeks following the delivery date).

+Often, evaluation will contain feedback on how to improve the submission.

 ### Communication and Collaboration